mu-b003/incident-response-case-study-/README.md

 * Disable SSH password authentication.
 * Use SSH public key authentication.
 * Enable Multi-Factor Authentication (MFA).
-* Deploy Fail2Ban.
+* Deploy Fail2Ban to block brute-force attacks.
-* Restrict SSH access using firewall rules.
+* Restrict SSH access to trusted hosts.
-* Enable continuous log monitoring.
+* Continuously monitor authentication logs.
-* Integrate logs with a SIEM platform.
+* Integrate Linux logs into a SIEM platform.
-* Review authentication logs regularly.
+* Review login activity regularly.

 ---

 # Learning Outcomes

-This project provided practical experience in:
+Through this project, I gained practical experience in:

-* Detecting SSH brute-force attacks
+* Investigating SSH brute-force attacks
-* Investigating Linux authentication logs
+* Analyzing Linux authentication logs
-* Identifying Indicators of Compromise
+* Identifying Indicators of Compromise (IOCs)
-* Collecting forensic evidence
+* Collecting digital forensic evidence
-* Creating attack timelines
+* Reconstructing attack timelines
 * Writing professional incident response reports
-* Applying defensive security techniques in a SOC environment
+* Applying SOC investigation techniques in a controlled environment

 ---

-## Disclaimer
+# Disclaimer

-This project was conducted in a controlled laboratory environment for educational and defensive cybersecurity purposes only.
-All attack simulations were performed on systems owned by the author within an isolated virtual network.
+This project was conducted in an isolated virtual laboratory for educational and defensive cybersecurity purposes only.
+All activities were performed on systems owned by the author within a controlled environment.
+No unauthorized systems or networks were targeted.